 He showed it to the girl next door,

 so now it is only four foot four.”

-If it wasn’t for my stupidity in hotel booking, I’d have never even heard of this local event in the village of Whittlesey, where the locals parade around straw bears from pub to pub, dancing happens, and then they burn them in a big bonfire!
+If it weren’t for my stupidity in hotel booking, I’d have never even heard of this local event in the village of Whittlesey, where the locals parade around straw bears from pub to pub, dancing happens, and then they burn them in a big bonfire!

-This is a video with many of the dance groups taking by YouTube user, Trevor Windle.
+This is a video with many of the dance groups taking by YouTube user Trevor Windle.
 So fun to rewatch, esp. from the warmth of the house, because one thing this video does not capture is how freakishly cold the wind was coming across the fens!